Outbound inventory operation in POS

 - Deleted lines – the order has lines deleted by a Commerce headquarters (HQ) user that is not known to the POS application.

-If you set the Enable automatic validation parameter to Yes in Commerce parameters > Inventory > Store inventory, validation is executed automatically when you select the Finish fulfillment function.
+If you set the Enable automatic validation parameter to Yes in Commerce parameters > Inventory > Store inventory operations, validation is executed automatically when you select the Finish fulfillment function.

 When you've finished entering all the Shipping now quantities for products, you must select Finish fulfillment on the app bar.